sr5434/pinns/README.md

 https://github.com/user-attachments/assets/087da0a3-1385-4069-abf7-c7fc6d569190

-The repository also contains a script to train a PINN on the 1-dimensional variant of Burgers' Equation (higher dimensions coming soon!), which predicts the instantaneous velocity of a particle in a fluid.
+The repository also contains a script to train a PINN on the 1-dimensional variant of Burgers' Equation, which predicts the instantaneous velocity of a particle in a fluid.
 Burgers' Equation is as follows:

 $\frac{∂u}{∂t} + u \cdot \nabla u = \nu\nabla^2u$